 What does it mean to love football amid concussion and sexual assault concerns?

-Across the state, fans are already gearing up to watch the Oklahoma Sooners (and yes, the OSU Cowboys) take the field in their first football game of the season.
+Across the state, fans, who may have recently visited sites such as Betfred Near Me, are already gearing up to watch the Oklahoma Sooners (and yes, the OSU Cowboys) take the field in their first football game of the season.
 Oklahoma’s colleges have long been known for their football programs, which have brought home several national championships throughout the years.

 But, as the new season dawns, many are beginning to question their loyalty to not just their favorite team, but the entire sport of football.